malaika477/SignBridge/README.md

 4. The sentence is spoken aloud.
 5. Optional: show reverse mode — type a sentence, see it broken into sign words.

-Keep a backup screen-recorded video of a successful run in case the live webcam demo has issues on stage (lighting, wifi, etc.) — this is standard hackathon practice and judges expect it.